tlsnotary/docs-mdbook/src/protocol/2pc/mac.md

 To prevent this scenario we need to make sure that the TLS connection to the server is terminated before the user sends his MAC key share to the notary.
-Following the [TLS RFC](https://www.rfc-editor.org/rfc/rfc8446#section-6.1), we could leverage the `close_notify` message for this, but unfortunately a lot of web servers do not implement that.
-As a workaround in these cases, the user will terminate the TLS connection by sending an invalid record header and force the server to answer with a fatal alert message, which closes the connection.
+Following the [TLS RFC](https://www.rfc-editor.org/rfc/rfc8446#section-6.1), we leverage `close_notify` to ensure all messages sent to the server have been processed and the connection is closed.
+Unfortunately, many server TLS implementations do not support `close_notify`.
+In these cases we instead send an invalid message to the server which forces it to respond with a fatal alert message and close the connection.